vijay-vishvakarma/ligtopgen/README.md

 This project provides a graphical user interface (GUI) to generate topology files for ligands using ACPYPE and AmberTools.
 The setup script will install all necessary dependencies and create an executable for the tool.

-Topologies files to be generated so far: CNS/XPLOR, GROMACS, CHARMM and AMBER.
+Topologies files to be generated so far: CNS/XPLOR, GROMACS, OPLS, CHARMM and AMBER.

 ## Prerequisites